EmilsWebbod/mongoose-export-import/README.md

 ##### ReplaceIds

-Import will first add \_id to all objects in parallel with each other.
-And all object with a key that matches replaceIds will then search through req.ids and match the id with ids[i].replaceId and replace it with ids[i].newId.
+Import will first add _id to all objects in parallel with each other.
+And all object with a key that matches replaceIds will then search through req.ids and match the id with ids[i].oldId and replace it with ids[i].newId.

 ##### Populate